Ginevra King: Arranged marriage to Mitchell

 King and Mitchell had three children, William, Charles, and Ginevra.
-Her second son Charles suffered from Down syndrome and required constant care.
+Her second son Charles was born with Down syndrome and required constant care.
 Ultimately, the arranged marriage between King and Mitchell proved tumultuous and unhappy, and the couple had difficulty residing in the same house together.
 Despite marital discord, Bill Mitchell rose to become the director of the Continental Illinois National Bank and Texaco, and he partly inspired the character of Tom Buchanan in The Great Gatsby.
 (Note: Fitzgerald primarily based Tom Buchanan on Ginevra's father, Charles Garfield King.
 Like King, Buchanan is an imperious Yale man and polo player from Lake Forest.
 Another possible model was polo champion Tommy Hitchcock Jr., whom Fitzgerald met on Long Island.)
 His brother, banker Jack Mitchell, co-founded United Airlines and married the only daughter of magnate J. Ogden Armour, the second-richest man in the United States after John D. Rockefeller.
 By 1926, the extended Mitchell family had amassed in excess of $120 million (equivalent to $2.1 billion in 2023).